swhobbit/resize/README.md

-# `resize` - reset TERMCAP with current size of a window
+# `resize` - reset TERMCAP with current size of a telnet window

 This program was extracted from the 1986
 [X Version 10 Release 3 archive](https://www.x.org/releases/X10R3/)